Problem:

 After performing all cleanup tasks, the expert re-ran the ipa-healthcheck command.
 No errors were

-reported, and the health check passed successfully, indicating that the system was now free from references to
+reported, and the health check passed successfully, indicating that the system was now free from references to non-existent servers.

 Solution: